MicahWade/WindFlag/yaml.md

   - name: "Warmup Challenge"
     description: "This is a simple warmup challenge.
 Find the flag!"
     points: 50
+    hint_cost: 10 # Default hint cost for this challenge
     category: "General Skills"
     case_sensitive: true
     multi_flag_type: SINGLE
     flags:
       - "flag{welcome_to_windflag}"
+    hints:
+      - title: "First Clue"
+        content: "The flag format is flag{...}"
+        cost: 5 # Override default hint_cost for this specific hint
+      - title: "Second Clue"
+        content: "Look for a hidden message in the source code."

   - name: "Multi-Flag Web"
     description: "Solve multiple parts of this web challenge."